Tiger Stadium (Louisiana): Construction and stadium capacity

-With an official seating capacity of 102,321, Tiger Stadium is the eighth-largest stadium in the world by capacity.
-It is the sixth-largest stadium in the NCAA and the third-largest in the Southeastern Conference, behind Kyle Field at Texas A&M University (106,511 in 2014, 102,512 in 2015) and Neyland Stadium at Tennessee (102,455) and slightly larger than Bryant-Denny Stadium at Alabama (100,077).
+With an official seating capacity of 102,321, Tiger Stadium is the seventh-largest stadium in the world by capacity.
+It is the fifth-largest stadium in the NCAA and the second-largest in the Southeastern Conference, behind Kyle Field at Texas A&M University (102,733) and slightly larger than Bryant-Denny Stadium at Alabama (100,077) and Neyland Stadium at Tennessee (101,915).

 The stadium opened in 1924 and originally seated 12,000—the lower half of the current facility's grandstands on the east and west sidelines.
 In 1931, 10,000 seats were added to the existing grandstands.

 In 1936 capacity was more than doubled with 24,000 seats in the north end zone, turning the stadium into a horseshoe.
 Money was not allocated in the state budget for the seating expansion, but money was allocated for dormitories.
 According to local legend, Governor Huey P. Long, who had always taken a personal interest in LSU, ordered that dormitories be built in the stadium, with seating above the student living quarters.
 However, in a 2015 ESPN story, Bud Johnson, at the time director of LSU's athletics museum and also a former LSU sports information director, said that the idea actually came from LSU's athletic director T. P. "Skipper" Heard, while "the governor helped in other ways."
 Until the late 1980s, the West, North and South Stadium dormitories were featured as part of student housing at LSU, and the football team even lived in them during the 1986 season while the athletic dormitory was being renovated.
 The dormitories were later converted to office space for Athletic Department staff and faculty and studios for the College of Art & Design's Fine Arts graduate students, but by 2015 were no longer used.

 More than 21,000 seats were added in the south end zone in 1953, turning the stadium into a 67,720-seat bowl, making Tiger Stadium the largest on-campus stadium in the SEC, a distinction it would hold until Neyland Stadium expanded to 80,250 in 1976.
 Unlike the existing stadium structure, they were double-decked in order to fit within the space provided.
 The first of the two upper decks was added to the west side of the stadium in 1978 to bring capacity to approximately 78,000.